 Skip to Content

-I started with six Rhode Island Red chickens when we lived across Walmart.
+I started with six Rhode Island Red chickens when we lived across from Walmart.
 BJ’s Wholesale Club was only two houses down the road.
-Yet the lines were funny, and we were able to have chickens.
+Yet the lines were funny, and we were able to have backyard chickens.

 I couldn’t ask my neighbor to round up our chickens.
-They are in their 80s, and well, I couldn’t do that to them.
+They are in their 80s, and I couldn’t do that to them.
 What if they made it to the BJs parking lot?

 If your coop isn’t big enough, you probably won’t be able to leave your chickens inside for days at a time.